-The building has a unique, completely self-supported limestone façade and is a constant curve owing to Gaudi’s refusal to use straight lines.
+As you can see, this World Heritage Site has a unique, completely self-supported limestone façade and is a constant curve owing to Gaudi’s refusal to use straight lines.

 What to See at Casa Milà

-There’s nothing like it!
 The photo above doesn’t do it justice.
-My only advice is to get the cameras ready – it’s like stepping into an alternate reality.
+My only advice is to get the cameras ready – going out onto the Casa Mila rooftop is like stepping into an alternate reality.

 The highlight is the wavy floors crawling up the walls giving way to 28 chimneys that look like carnival masks, Darth Vader, and the Grim Reaper all in one.